derby-developers/api_doc/source/includes/instant_racing/_race_groups.md

-current_points | current points awarded to unlock this group unlock_points | total points to unlock this group unlock_cost | coin cost to unlock group progress | a number between 0 and 1 indicating the user's progress towards unlocking the race group wager_count | total number of wagers a user has placed on this race group race_count | total number of races a user has played on this race group
+current_points | current points awarded to unlock this group unlock_points | total points to unlock this group unlock_cost | coin cost to unlock group unlock_units | the number of unlock units (e.g. horseshoes) required to unlock the track progress | a number between 0 and 1 indicating the user's progress towards unlocking the race group wager_count | total number of wagers a user has placed on this race group race_count | total number of races a user has played on this race group